 These proxies vary a great deal in features and functionality.
 The best ones offer SSL security, which encrypts communications between the user and the servers themselves.
 A beneficial side effect of SSL is the ability to bypass censorship restrictions in countries which restrict access to websites.
 Web proxies also afford some additional options, including User Agent masking, cookie management, and advertisement removal.

 There are two general types of proxies - open and closed.
 Aside from that, there are three levels of proxy: high anonymity proxy, distorting proxy, and transparent proxy.
 All are anonymous in the sense that websites and web browsers you visit won't be able to see your real IP address, but the levels determine whether or not the proxy server itself will be able to see your IP.

 Transparent doesn't hide your IP address from a server, but it works well to increase network speeds.
 Distorting, the second level, does hide your IP address from target servers, but some still may be able to detect that you're using a proxy and thus changing your IP address.
 High anonymity is the most powerful and the most private; these proxies hide your IP address as well as the fact that you're using a proxy at all, providing total anonymity.

 Consider what you want to use the proxy for and that can help you determine which one is right for you.
 You can also weigh the differences between web proxy servers and VPN services if you want a level of anonymity without using a proxy; VPN services are another great way to browse the Internet with increased privacy.

 Given the different types of proxy servers available, choosing the right one can be confusing.
-We recommend Proxify, the leading web proxy service.
+We recommend Proxify, the leading proxy service.
 Proxify is most popular and longest running web-based proxy on the Internet.
-Protecting the privacy and security of its users is a strong commitment by Proxify.
-Proxify also has many locations around the world enabling you to appear as if you are connecting from other countries.
+The server commits to the privacy and security of its users.
+It also has many locations around the world, which enables you to appear as if you are connecting from other countries.